Man in the Middle Attack Prevention & Detection

 • Securing IP Address: VPNs also mask your IP address, which is used to track your internet activity.
 By hiding your actual IP address and displaying the VPN server’s IP address instead, it becomes more difficult for an attacker to target your device specifically.

-• Tunneling Protocols: VPNs use various tunneling protocols to create an encrypted ‘tunnel’ through which your data travels.
+• Tunneling Protocols: VPNs use various tunneling protocols to create an encrypted tunnel between machines.
 Protocols like OpenVPN, L2TP/IPsec, and IKEv2/IPsec offer different levels of security and performance.
 These protocols ensure that even if data packets are intercepted, deciphering them without the decryption key is nearly impossible.

 • Secure DNS Servers: Many VPN services use their own DNS servers.
 This is beneficial because it helps prevent DNS poisoning, a tactic used in some MitM attacks where the attacker redirects the victim to a fraudulent website by corrupting the DNS (Domain Name System) entries.